 - In the event of questions or controversy regarding an environmentally sensitive area delineation on a specific site, the department water resource planner or rivers and regulations administrator should participate in field work with the water quality planning agency, Army Corps of Engineers and city, county and/or DNR zoning administration staff, as appropriate.
 The plan should also clearly state that a site inspection takes precedence over the sewer service area map.

-Specificity the definition of environmentally sensitive areas in the SSA plan is critically important.
+The definition of environmentally sensitive areas in the SSA plan is critically important.
 These areas are are defined in the plan as well as rules and procedures for identifying necessary protections such as setbacks and storm water/groundwater or related water management actions.
 A sewer service area plan outlines sewer service for 20 year time horizons.
-Environmentally sensitive areas should be determined with the aid of the following sources:

 Quick review of sensitive resources